jaegertracing/documentation/content/mentorship-for-mentees.md

   * their coding and problem solving skills.
 * High quality proposal that demonstrates:
   * good understanding of the problem,
-  * technical due dilligence conducted,
+  * technical due diligence conducted,
   * viable approach to solving the problem.
 * Evidence of previous high quality development tasks completed, e.g., in other open source projects.